Planning a wedding ceremony in a park or open space on the Peninsula?

-To host a wedding ceremony in a public open space managed by Mornington Peninsula Shire, you are required to apply for a wedding permit.
+There are many beautiful locations throughout the Mornington Peninsula that may be suitable for your wedding ceremony.
+To host a wedding ceremony in a public space owned or managed by the Shire, you are required to apply for a permit.

 Apply and pay online